QuakeEngines/QuArK_quake_editor-clone/runtime/trunk/README.txt

 importing compiled BSP's in order to study the entities as well as add/change/delete entities from these files.

-QuArK is completely different from the desktop publishing program Quark.
+QuArK is completely different from and not related to the desktop publishing program Quark.

 You can find out more about QuArK from the official website at http://www.planetquake.com/quark/.
 See also the QuArK Infobase, located at http://quark.planetquake.gamespy.com/infobase/, and the QuArK Resource Forums at http://www.dark-forge.com/forums/.

 2. Where can I get QuArK?
 -------------------------